Learn more about the Student Conduct Board

 How much time does the Board require?

-In addition to hearings, board meetings are held once every two or three weeks and include a mixture of training topics, committee work, and other announcements related to the Board.
-Outside of hearings and meetings, Board members often participate in outreach programs, including classroom presentations related to academic integrity and non-academic misconduct.
+In addition to hearings, board meetings are held on the first Friday of each month and include a mixture of training topics, committee work, and other announcements related to the Board.
+Outside of hearings and meetings, Board members often participate in outreach programs, including classroom presentations on academic misconduct and non-academic misconduct.

 What does a typical hearing look like?

-Academic hearings are comprised of three students and two faculty members.
-Non-academic hearings consist of a panel of five students.
-During the hearing, Board members are asked to objectively assess the information presented and come to a conclusion about the responsibility of the respondent (the person responding to the allegation).
-If the Board decides the respondent is responsible for an allegation, the Board also decides what the outcome (or sanction) in the case should be.
+Academic hearings are composed of a Presiding Officer, two Board Members and two Faculty members.
+Non-academic hearings consist of one Presiding Officer and four Board Members.
+During the hearing, Board members are asked to objectively assess the information presented and come to a conclusion about the responsibility of the Respondent (the person responding to the allegation).
+If the Board decides the Respondent is responsible for an allegation, the Board also decides determines the appropriate outcome (or sanction) in the case.

 What amount of training is provided prior to participation in a hearing?

 Prior to participating as a hearing officer, Board members are expected to participate in a number of separate training opportunities.
-New Member Training, is scheduled to occur directly after selection and provides the basics for participation on the Board.
-Training consists of online and in-person training sessions.
-Following New Member Training, board members gain additional training by observing two full Board hearings and participating in individual training sessions.
+New Member Training is scheduled within the semester of selection and provides the basics for participation on the Board.
+Training may consist of online and in-person training sessions.
+Following New Member Training, Board Members gain additional training by observing one full Board hearing and participating in individual training sessions.

 In most cases, Board members are fully trained and ready to participate as a hearing officer within a few months.